Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 6 litres

-Pipes A and B fill a tank in 5 hrs and 6 hrs.
-Pipe C empties it in 12 hrs.
-If all three are opened together, time taken is:
+Pipes A and B can fill a tank in 5 hours and 6 hours respectively, while pipe C can empty it in 12 hours.
+How long will it take to fill the tank if all three are opened together?

 2 hours